No tags

 Not good for:

-• People using strong acne medicine – Some medications make your skin too sensitive to light.
+• People using strong acne medicine – Some medications make your skin too sensitive to the red light.

 • Anyone with a history of skin issues – Always check with a doctor first.